Find the magnitude and direction angle for each vector. Round ang... | Study Prep in Pearson+

 Quadrant Considerations in Angle Calculation

 Since arctan(y/x) only returns values between -90° and 90°, the vector's quadrant must be considered to determine the correct direction angle.
-For vectors in quadrants II and III, add 180°; for quadrant IV, add 360° if needed to express the angle between 0° and 360°.
+For vectors in quadrants II, III, or IV, add 180° or 360° as needed to place the angle in the correct range (0° to 360°).

 Recommended video: